Suizzle/bonksquad-admin/README.md

   * updating a player (player can change squad, admins and authorized programs can change player's score)
   * deleting a player (admin or player only)

+## TODOS LEFT FOR ME:

+* Onchain voting program
+  * Interpret results so players can get paid out... use Helius webhook?
+* Twitter integration (Auth0)
+* Ideally pull data with Helius Webhooks
+* Create client side methods for
+  * Admin:
+    * Create games
+    * Manage game
+    * You know, maybe I should just use SOAR for this.
+That might make more sense.
+And then do some kind of CPI call to my main program?
+  * Player:
+    * Create squad
+    * Join squad
+    * Join game (onchain voting program)
+      * Pay a little BONK for prize pool (so, need a vault for that)
+      * Winner gets paid out at the end of the month
+      *
+Maybe I should just have the onchain voting program use SOAR?
+I guess I could do a CPI call for that?

+That's probably more than enough for getting done by Sunday.